TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPC.md

 - Each NIC must belong to a Subnet whose IP Range does not overlap with the Subnets of any other NICs
 - The Additional VPC Networks MUST EXIST before creation of the Multi-NIC VM Instance
 - You cannot delete a NIC withou deleting the Instance
+- an Internal DNS query will resolve to the Primary NIC on the VM Instance ( nic0 )
+  - if the DNS query originates from a different VPC Network than the VPC Network nic0 is attached to, then that query will fail

+Max vNICs: 8
+VMs with <=2 vCPUs, Max vNICs: 2